pixney/hjortron-theme/README.md

 ## Changelog

 ### 2017-11-12 - Added Layout setting
-Added a layout setting in `preferences->themes->hjortron theme->preferences` where you are able to choose between three different layout modes.
-You are now able to choose on a per user level what font-size and spacing you prefer.
-This setting means more time has to be spent to perfect everything.
-Would appreciate any issues files when problems are discovered.
+Added a preference setting in `preferences->themes->hjortron theme->preferences` where you are able to choose between three different layout modes.
+On a per user level choose what layout mode suits you the best.

 ### 2017-11-11 First release
 * Styling improvements for files field type